rlmic/literate-economic-analysis/README.md

 + Some experience working with the command line,
 + A GitHub account.

-If you do not meet the minimum prerequirements, the workshop will prove a bit more difficult than expected.
 Please take sometime before our workshop to fulfill these prerequirements and be ready to go.
-During our workshop we might take a few minutes ensure everyone is ready to go.

-### 2.1 Software installation

-### a.
+### 2.1.
 Command Line

-### b.
+### 2.2.
 Python

 OS X